How Plastic Bottles Are Killing Life On Earth

 Plastic water bottles contribute to landfill overflow because manufacturers often use non-biodegradable materials to construct them.
 With over 30 billion plastic bottles finding their way into landfills every year, environmental impact exponentially increases as water bottles pile up.
 While some companies have begun to take measures to lower the impact that their products have on the environment, including using less plastic and even choosing more sustainable construction materials, drinking bottled water continues to be a wasteful exercise, when more viable and Earth-friendly alternatives exist.

 Refilling your own water bottle, instead of depending on single-serving plastic bottles, can drastically reduce the burden on your local landfill.
-For maximum value and safety, consider investing in a stainless steel water bottle.
-The sturdy construction of stainless steel containers ensure their longevity, and are also free of Bisphenol A, a toxic chemical contained in plastic that is made even more harmful when exposed to heat.
-By drinking out of a stainless steel water bottle, you'll be free to enjoy your water, without putting yourself at extra risk.
-When shopping for these types of bottles, ensure that the container has been made out of steel and not aluminum.
-Also verify that steel is labeled as "food-grade."
+For maximum value and safety, consider investing in a stainless steel or glass water bottle -- which are both free of Bisphenol A, a toxic chemical contained in plastic that is made even more harmful when exposed to heat.
+By drinking out of a stainless steel or glass water bottle, you'll be free to enjoy your water, without putting yourself at extra risk.